1. Hobbies & Games

 Pay Scale

-A cocktail waitress working a small club has a chance to get to know the players better, see regular guests, and may make a very good living.
-At the same time, a server at a major property like the Beau Rivage or the MGM Grand Detroit may make more because there are more players to serve or less; because there is no way to provide great service with large crowds and not enough servers.
-Of course the volume of players has a large impact on tips earned. $100,000 Casino Jobs can be found in many states.
+A cocktail waitress working a small club has a chance to get to know the players better, see regular guests, and makes a good living.
+At the same time, a server at a major property like the Beau Rivage or the MGM Grand Detroit may make more because there are more players to serve or less; because there is no way to provide excellent service with large crowds and not enough servers.
+Of course, the volume of players has a large impact on tips earned.

 Free Drinks

-Another factor in earnings and work load can be whether the property serves free drinks or charges for drinks.
+Another factor in earnings and workload can be whether the property serves free drinks or charges for them.
 If you only go to Vegas or Nevada casinos, you are used to getting free drinks.
 As many as you want until you fall down.
 However, many casinos charge for their drinks.

 The Work Load